sorcerykid/registry/README.txt

 Player Registry Mod v1.0
 By Leslie E. Krause

-Player Registry provides an API for simple aggregation of player properties.
+Player Registry is a library that provides simple and streamlined aggregation of commonly- used player properties.

 Repository
 ----------------------